jmank88/logmon/README.md

 ## Features

-- Consumes an actively written-to [w3c-formatted HTTP access log](https://en.wikipedia.org/wiki/Common_Log_Format).
-Logs can be read from stdin, or from a file via the -f flag.
+- Processes an active [w3c-formatted HTTP access log](https://en.wikipedia.org/wiki/Common_Log_Format) either from stdin, or from a file via the -f flag.

 - Every 10s, the total hits and a summary of hit counts per section, method, protocol, and status code is written (a section is defined as being what's before the second `/` in a URL. i.e. the section for `http://my.site.com/pages/create` is `http://my.site.com/pages`).

-- The application remains running until it reaches EOF or an error is encountered.
+- Executes until EOF is reached or an error is encountered.

 - A high traffic alert will be triggered when the average traffic per interval over the last httDuration exceeds the value specified by the -h flag.